 CBT is recognised by the Government's NICE guidelines as the first line of intervention for most common wellbeing issues (e.g. anger, anxiety, GAD bereavement, depression, eating disorders, panic attacks, PTSD).
 CBT aims to quickly identify problems and build up the skills to resolve them.

 EMDR is a recommended treatment (NICE 2005) for working with the distress caused by traumatic memories.

-EMDR has also been used to work with a broader spectrum of issues ranging from anxiety (phobias, panic attacks etc.) to experiences such as grief, pain and depression.
+EMDR has also been used to work with a broader range of issues from anxiety (phobias, panic attacks etc.) to experiences such as grief, pain and depression.

 Located directly off the A2, the office is a 10 min walk from Bexley train station and a 1 minute walk from local bus routes.
-There is a car park in Thanet Road and on road parking in Hertford Road (not between 10 & 11).
+There is a car park in Thanet Road.

 Training, qualifications & experience